Hailey Baldwin Shows Off Amazing Figure In Incredibly Short Daisy Dukes

 — X17online.com (@x17online) April 5, 2019

-“Introducing Hailey Bieber for Levi’s®.
-For this collection, Hailey added her own spin to our iconic 501® denim,” the jean giant wrote along with a short video.
+“Introducing Hailey Bieber for Levi’s.
+For this collection, Hailey added her own spin to our iconic 501 denim,” the jean giant wrote, along with a short video.
 “Link in bio to see more #501forFestival looks.”

-So far, the post has earned the jean company a ton of attention with over 41,000 views in addition to 150 plus comments.
-While some Instagrammers took to the post to express their excitement over the new line, countless others commented on the post to gush over how amazing Hailey looks.
+So far, the post has earned the jean company a ton of attention, attracting over 41,000 views in addition to 150-plus comments.
+While some Instagram users took to the post to express their excitement over the new line, countless others commented on the post to gush over how amazing Hailey looks.

 “She is so beautiful I love her,” one follower commented.

-“Simply beautiful no matter what the enemy thinks happy about Hailey.”
+“Simply beautiful no matter what the enemy thinks happy about Hailey,” a second fan quipped.

 “I want my name on my jeans now,” one more wrote.

-As The Inquisitr shared earlier this week, Hailey and her husband, Justin Bieber, came under a little bit of fire after pranking fans on April fools.
-Bieber took to his Instagram account to share a fake photo of an ultrasound as well as a staged photo of Hailey at the doctor’s office.
-After that, many fans commented on the post to tell Justin that he shouldn’t joke about pregnancy since many women struggle with infertility.
+As The Inquisitr shared earlier this week, Hailey and her husband, Justin Bieber, came under a little bit of fire after pranking fans on April Fools’ Day.
+Bieber took to his Instagram account to share a fake photo of an ultrasound, as well as a staged photo of Hailey at the doctor’s office.
+After that, many fans commented on the post to tell Justin that he shouldn’t joke about pregnancy, since many women struggle with infertility.

 Justin has since apologized for the “insensitive” joke.